Data-driven stabilization of switched and constrained linear systems: Introduction

-In this paper, we focus on a recent, robust-control approach, of interest for both linear \cite{VanWaardeEtal_TAC2020} and nonlinear systems \cite{Dai_Semialgebraic_LCSS2020}.
-In simple terms, when the true plant is not known, the goal is to find a controller that provably guarantees closed-loop stability (or performance/optimality \cite{VanWaardeEtal_Noisy_TAC2022}, safety \cite{Ahmadi:Israel:Topcu:SafeDifferentialInclusions:TAC2020}) for all the systems compatible with (a) a few, finite, open-loop measured trajectories (possibly corrupted by noise) and (b) prior knowledge on the model class (e.g., polynomial dynamics in \cite{Dai_Semialgebraic_LCSS2020}) and noise bounds.
+In this paper, we adopt instead a recent robust-control approach, whose strength is to provide non-asymptotic theoretical guarantees \cite{Dai_Semialgebraic_LCSS2020,VanWaardeEtal_TAC2020,BISOFFI_petersen_AUT2022}.
+In simple terms, when the true plant is not known, the goal is to find a controller that provably ensures closed-loop stability (or performance/optimality \cite{VanWaardeEtal_Noisy_TAC2022}, safety \cite{Ahmadi:Israel:Topcu:SafeDifferentialInclusions:TAC2020}) for \emph{all the systems compatible} with (a) a few, finite, open-loop measured trajectories, possibly corrupted by noise, and (b) prior knowledge on the model class (e.g., \gls{LTI} systems \cite{VanWaardeEtal_TAC2020}, polynomial dynamics \cite{Dai_Semialgebraic_LCSS2020}) and noise bounds.